-Demonstrates that they are unable to sense how others around them are feeling.
+care.

 Provides examples on how they are able to sense other's feelings.
-They don't use this to show understanding and care.
+They don't use this to show understanding and

 Provides examples on how they are able to sense others' feelings.
 They use this to show they understand and care about them.

 What do you typically do when you are working closely with someone who is very upset?
-3

-1 They have an inappropriate response and don't demonstrate understanding or care.
+They have an inappropriate response and don't demonstrate understanding or care.